 Office of Program Operations

 Laura Hall is a biologist and assists the Chemistry and ADME Resources Group in the Office of Program Operations in the Division of Translational Toxicology (DTT).
 She curates legacy DTT toxicokinetic and Absorption, Distribution, Metabolism, and Excretion (ADME) studies for addition to the Chemical Effects in Biological Systems database (CEBS).
-Hall is also the recorder for the toxicokinetics faculty meetings.
+Hall is also a member of the Developmental Neurotoxicity Health Effects Innovation (DNT HEI) Program management team.

 During her career at NIEHS, Hall worked in a laboratory setting, first as a chemist in the Laboratory of Reproductive and Developmental Toxicology, and then as a biologist in the Laboratory of Toxicology and Pharmacology.
 She spent one year with the NIEHS Office of Communications and Public Liaison as a writer on temporary assignment before moving to the DTT.
 She serves on the NIEHS Environmental Awareness Advisory Committee.